 What Finns Could Do Better?

 Daiki says Finns could be more confident and put away the shyness.
-There are lots start-up companies and but people do not have the confidence of showing the progress Daiki explains.
-I agree with this as I have had similar conversation with Satu Ramo from Iceland.
+There are lots of start-up companies but people do not have the confidence of showing the progress Daiki explains.
+I agree with this as I have had a similar conversation with Satu Ramo from Iceland.
 She said that we are good planners, but we are lacking in the execution.

 When a Finn Lives Overseas

-My thoughts are that you must become more extrovert.
+My thoughts are that you must become more extroverted.
 You need to show your emotions, smile more, put yourself out there and become more expressive with your emotions.
 When back in Finland it takes me few days to get back to the introverted Finn.
 Not smiling too much, just taking everything as it is.
 I explain to Daiki that this is all due the modesty.
 We are not as confident as the Swedes like the saying.

 How Did Finland Life Lessons Blogs Got Started?